imryan/iOS-Week4-Swift-Assessment-ios-0616/README.md

-# iOS Week4 Swift Assessment
+# iOS Week 4 Swift Assessment

 This assessment is designed to test students' ability to create view controllers, navigation controllers, and nested views in Interface Builder, then combine these elements programmatically.